ti-tar/wordpress_deployer/README.md

 sudo vim wordpress_deployer.sh
 ```

-Find and edit this rows(MysqlDB params):
+Find and edit this rows(MysqlDB params).
+You don't have to create it, DB creation and user/privileges will set up automatically.
+Just make sure your Mysql is running and you have root-password.

 ```
 DB_NAME="wpdbname"